superwall/Superwall-iOS/.github/CONTRIBUTING.md

 possible, and actively welcome your pull requests.
 If you run into problems, please open an issue on GitHub.

-## Setup

-Please make sure you have run `scripts/setup.sh`.

 ## Pull Requests

 1. Fork the repo and create your branch from `develop`.
+2. Run the setup script `./scripts/setup.sh`
-2. If you've added code that should be tested, add tests.
+3. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+4. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+5. Ensure the test suite passes.
-5. Make sure your code lints (see below).
+6. Make sure your code lints (see below).
-6. Tag @yusuftor, @jakemore, and @anglinb in the pull request.
+7. Tag @yusuftor, @jakemore, and @anglinb in the pull request.

 ## Coding Style